langdon/summit-2015-lab-15812/libvirt/labs/lab5/chapter5.md

 So far in the previous labs we have:

-1. Decomposed an application into microservices
+1. Decomposed an application into services
 1. Created docker images and pushed them to a registry
 1. Created kubernetes files to orchestrate the running of the containers